rudderlabs/rudderstack-profiles-shopify-churn-dev/README.md

 # WHT Python Model

-This is a profiles application project that builds a churn prediction score on top of shopify features.
-The shopify features is a library project, and churn prediction comes on an independent python package that is compatible with profiles.
+This is a dev project of the main [churn prediction project](https://github.com/rudderlabs/rudderstack-profiles-shopify-churn).
+Reference to shopify feature project is removed here.
+This helps faster testing of the python model using existing feature table model.
+For full testing and real deployment, use the [original project](https://github.com/rudderlabs/rudderstack-profiles-shopify-churn)